getgauge/docs.gauge.org/writing-specifications.rst

 Example: Multi-line tag
 ^^^^^^^^^^^^^^^^^^^^^^^
 | In the following example, both the specification and scenario have tags in multiple lines.
-| Tags have to be indented while specifying in multiple lines.
+| Tags have to be indented when written in multiple lines.

 .. code-block:: gauge